ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-14-how-to-contribute-to-etc-community-tweets/index.md

 6. In the next screen, you need to press the “Draft pull request” button to push the new tweet proposal to the admins of the ETC Twitter system.

-Because the @eth_classic account has more restrictions because it is a sort of canonical handle for ETC, it will be approved and pushed to Twitter only if two admins review the proposed tweet.
+The @eth_classic account has more restrictions because it is considered a canonical handle for ETC. Tweet proposals will only be pushed to Twitter if two admins review and approve the proposed tweet.

 ## How to Create Tweets in the @etc_network account